-kara boondi is a spiced version of boondi and a mixture consisting of boondi, peanuts, cashews, curry leaves and a few spices.
+Kara boondi is a spiced version of boondi and a mixture consisting of boondi, peanuts, cashews, curry leaves and a few spices.

 for boondi batter

 ½ cup besan(gram flour)

-1 tablespoon rice flour (chawal ka atta)
+1 tablespoon rice flour

 1 pinch asafoetida(hing)

 1 pinch baking soda

-2 pinches turmeric powder (haldi)
+2 pinches turmeric powder

 ½ teaspoon saltor add as required

 8 to 9 tablespoons water or add as required

 1 to 2 teaspoons oil or ghee

-8 to 9 curry leaves (kadi patta)
+8 to 9 curry leaves

-12 to 15 cashews (kaju)
+12 to 15 cashews

 ¼ teaspoon kashmiri red chilli powder

-- 1 pinch asafoetida(hing)
+1 pinch asafoetida(hing)

 salt as required

 making boondi batter

-take ½ cup besan and 1 tablespoon rice flour in a mixing bowl.
+Take ½ cup besan and 1 tablespoon rice flour in a mixing bowl.

-then add 1 pinch asafoetida (hing), 1 pinch of baking soda, 2 pinches turmeric powder and ½ teaspoon salt.
+Then add 1 pinch asafoetida (hing), 1 pinch of baking soda, 2 pinches turmeric powder and ½ teaspoon salt.

-mix everything with a spoon.
+Mix everything with a spoon.

-now add 8 to 9 tablespoons water in parts.
+Now add 8 to 9 tablespoons water in parts.

-using a wired whisk make a smooth and slightly thin batter without lumps.
+Using a wired whisk make a smooth and slightly thin batter without lumps.

-the batter consistency is slightly thin. the amount of water to be added depends on the quality of besan (gram flour). so add accordingly.
+The batter consistency is slightly thin.
+The amount of water to be added depends on the quality of besan (gram flour).
+So add accordingly.

 frying salted boondi

-heat oil for frying in a kadai or pan. when the oil becomes hot, then tap the wired whisk or the handle of a spoon which has a bit of batter in to the hot oil.
+Heat oil for frying in a kadai or pan.
+When the oil becomes hot, then tap the wired whisk or the handle of a spoon which has a bit of batter in to the hot oil.

-the boondis should have a round shape. if they become flat, then the batter is thin. if they get tail ends, then the batter is thick. if the batter is thin, then add 1 to 2 teaspoons of gram flour and check by frying a few boondis. if the batter is thick, then add a few teaspoons of water and then do the same test. once you get the correct consistency, proceed with the next step of frying the boondis.
+The boondis should have a round shape.
+If they become flat, then the batter is thin.
+If they get tail ends, then the batter is thick.
+If the batter is thin, then add 1 to 2 teaspoons of gram flour and check by frying a few boondis.
+If the batter is thick, then add a few teaspoons of water and then do the same test.
+Once you get the correct consistency, proceed with the next step of frying the boondis.

-now take a dry perforated ladle/jhara and place it above the hot oil. don't keep too much on a height, as the batter droplets, when falling from a height, do not give a round shape. with a spoon add some batter on the perforated spoon ladle/jhara. spread the batter lightly with a spoon. finish up the batter on the perforated spoon ladle this way.
+Now take a dry perforated ladle/jhara and place it above the hot oil.
+Don't keep too much on a height, as the batter droplets, when falling from a height, do not give a round shape.
+With a spoon add some batter on the perforated spoon ladle/jhara.
+Spread the batter lightly with a spoon.
+Finish up the batter on the perforated spoon ladle this way.

-on a medium flame begin to fry the boondis. do not turn them. let them become slightly crisp and then turn them.
+On a medium flame begin to fry the boondis.
+Do not turn them.
+Let them become slightly crisp and then turn them.

-when the boondis have become crisp, turn them with a slotted spoon.
+When the boondis have become crisp, turn them with a slotted spoon.

-continue to fry till the boondis becomes crisp and golden.
+Continue to fry till the boondis becomes crisp and golden.

-after the oil stops sizzling, continue to fry the boondis for some more seconds so that they become crisp.
+After the oil stops sizzling, continue to fry the boondis for some more seconds so that they become crisp.

-remove with a strainer spoon or a slotted spoon draining the extra oil.
+Remove with a strainer spoon or a slotted spoon draining the extra oil.

-place the fried salted boondi on kitchen paper towels.
+Place the fried salted boondi on kitchen paper towels.

-after each batch, wipe the perforated ladle/jhara with a clean piece of moist thin cotton kitchen towel from both sides. continue to fry boondis this way.
+After each batch, wipe the perforated ladle/jhara with a clean piece of moist thin cotton kitchen towel from both sides.
+Continue to fry boondis this way.

 frying nuts for kara boondi

-in another small pan, take 1 to 2 teaspoons ghee or oil.
+In another small pan, take 1 to 2 teaspoons ghee or oil.

-add 2 tablespoons peanuts.
+Add 2 tablespoons peanuts.

-stirring them often fry till the peanuts becomes crunchy and change their color. remove and keep aside on kitchen paper towels.
+Stirring them often fry till the peanuts becomes crunchy and change their color.
+Remove and keep aside on kitchen paper towels.

-then add 12 to 15 cashews.
+Then add 12 to 15 cashews.

-stirring often fry the cashews till they become golden. remove and keep aside on kitchen paper towels. you can add more peanuts or cashews if you want.
+Stirring often fry the cashews till they become golden.
+Remove and keep aside on kitchen paper towels.
+You can add more peanuts or cashews if you want.

-now add 8 to 9 curry leaves. fry for some seconds till the curry leaves become crisp. do not burn them.
+Now add 8 to 9 curry leaves. fry for some seconds till the curry leaves become crisp.
+Do not burn them.

-remove and keep aside on kitchen paper towels.
+Remove and keep aside on kitchen paper towels.

 making kara boondi

-now take the fried peanuts, cashews, curry leaves and boondi in a plate or bowl. add ¼ teaspoon kashmiri red chilli powder and 1 pinch asafoetida. you can also add black pepper powder instead of red chilli powder. for a spicy taste you can add more red chilli powder.
+Now take the fried peanuts, cashews, curry leaves and boondi in a plate or bowl.
+Add ¼ teaspoon kashmiri red chilli powder and 1 pinch asafoetida.
+You can also add black pepper powder instead of red chilli powder.
+For a spicy taste you can add more red chilli powder.

-add salt as per taste. mix very well.
+Add salt as per taste. mix very well.

-store kara boondi mixture in an air tight container or jar.
+Store kara boondi mixture in an air tight container or jar.

-serve kara boondi as a tea time snack or diwali snack.
+Serve kara boondi as a tea time snack or diwali snack.